djhaskin987/mtn/README.md

 must have at least one column, but may contain zero rows.

-When two consecutive newline characters are encountered, this means that there is no more data in this table and a new table definition may follow.
+When two consecutive newline characters are encountered, this means that there is no more data in this table and a new table definition will follow.

-If three consecutive newline characters are encountered, this signifies the end of the transmission.

 Primitive Data Types within Cells
 =================================

-Any cell within a table row may contain data.
+Cells within a table row contain data.

-The types of atomic data supported by MTN are exactly the same as those primitive types which are supported by JSON: strings, numbers, boolean values, and null; however, the notation for these is slightly different than in JSON.
+The types of atomic data supported by MTN are exactly the same as those primitive types which are supported by JSON: strings, numbers, boolean values, and null; however, the notation for strings is slightly different than in JSON.

 Null is specified in MTN the same as in JSON by the string `null`.

 Boolean values are listed the same as in JSON (`true` and `false`).

-Strings are represented as simply a string of characters prefixed with a single quotation mark character (`'`).
-Backslash escaping is supported, so that upon deserialization, the sequence `\n` translates to a newline character and `\t` translates into a tab character.
-Any other character that is preceded by a backslash is simply printed literally without the backslash on deserialization.
-As usual, to actually have a backslash character in a string, simply escape that, too: `\\`.
-Nothing else need be escaped.
-In particular, single quote characters need not be escaped.
-For example, to specify a string consisting solely of a single quote character, prefix it with a single quote character as with any other string: `''`.
-This also means that the empty string is not empty but consists of a single single-quote character: `'`.

 Numbers are represented exactly the same in MTN as in JSON.
 Therefore, they must conform to this regular expression: